 - Incentives: Your old students could always do with some nice perks back at their alma mater.
-Send them limited edition gift vouchers, access to campus facilities, invitations to events as incentives.
+Send them limited edition gift vouchers, access to campus facilities, and invitations to events as incentives.

-- Donation appeals: Text-to-donate, social media fundraisers, emails with links to donation pages are quick and easy ways to get engaged alumni to donate small amounts to your university.
+- Donation appeals: Text-to-donate, social media fundraisers, and emails with links to donation pages are quick and easy ways to get engaged alumni to donate small amounts to your university.
 For major donations and appeals for recurring contributions, engage in more personal approaches like telephone fundraising, events, and personal visits.

 - Thank you notes: 74% of donors appreciate personal “thank you” for their contributions.
 Donor recognition can be done via P2P texting for small donors and personal phone calls or emails for major or repeat donors.

 For more on how to choose the perfect donor thank-you strategy for your organization, read here: Donor Recognition: Best Practices to Nurture Donor Relationship.

 The ideal number for an organization to contact an existing member is 15 every year.
 By spreading out your emails, texts, and phone calls evenly, you ensure a minimum of one contact every month but not so much that it frustrates your audience.